yingweima2022/yingweima2022.github.io/index.md

 # About Me

 Yingwei Ma (马迎伟) is a Member of Technical Staff on the RL team @ Moonshot AI.
 His research lies at the intersection of foundation model and software engineering.
 He has published in ML/SE venues and served as a reviewer / program committee member for leading conferences such as ICML, ICLR, NeurIPS and AAAI.
-He had planned to pursue his PhD at HKUST under the supervision of Prof. [[S.C.
-CHEUNG](https://www.cse.ust.hk/~scc/)], but decided to postpone this plan as he got [[AGI-pilled](https://www.kimi.com/share/d10r992av1fdtpp6ikag)].
+He had planned to pursue his PhD at HKUST under the supervision of Prof. [S.C.
+CHEUNG](https://www.cse.ust.hk/~scc/), but decided to postpone this plan as he got [AGI-pilled](https://www.kimi.com/share/d10r992av1fdtpp6ikag).
 Currently, he focuses on using agent techniques (or Agentic LLM) to solve end-to-end SE/Research problems.

 # News
 - **[<font color="#FF0000">2025.11</font>]** Two papers have been accepted by AAAI'26.